 Window Fogging and Leakage

 Double-glazed IGUs often come with one problem: fogging.
 Fogging is the result of improperly installed gaskets or gaskets that have deteriorated over the years.
 Impaired seals allow gas to escape, greatly impacting the window's insulating properties.
 As condensation builds, light and views are obscured.

-Window defogging companies can fix this problem by drilling 2mm holes in the glass, injecting cleaning fluids, letting them dry, and them plugging up the holes.
+Window defogging companies can fix this problem by drilling 2mm holes in the glass, injecting cleaning fluids, letting them dry, and then plugging up the holes.
 Window defogging is not a common practice, since the procedure often does not last for long.

 Window Sash Replacement Kits